Pinpoint tests — car equipped with OSC

 No

-If the TSS or OSS speed PID does not increase or decrease in response to changes in engine speed and vehicle speed, INSPECT the vehicle wiring harness and sensor for an open or short in the electrical circuit, or for problems in the PCM or internal electronics problems.
+If the TSS or OSS Speed PID does not increase or decrease in accordance with changes in engine speed and vehicle speed, INSPECT the vehicle wiring harness and sensor for an open or short in the electrical circuit or for problems in the PCM or internal electronics.
 Go to E4

-• TSS or OSS speed PID signal is erratic (drops to zero or close to zero and returns to normal)?
+• Is the TSS or OSS speed PID signal erratic (dropping to zero or close to zero and returning to normal)?

 Yes